Wintu

-The Wintu (also Northern Wintun) are Native Americans who live in what is now Northern California.
+The Wintu (also Northern Wintun) are a Native American people from what is now Northern California.
 They are part of a loose association of peoples known collectively as the Wintun (or Wintuan).
-There are three major groups that make up the Wintu speaking people: the Wintu (Northern Wintun), Nomlaki (Central Wintun), and Patwin (Southern Wintun).
-The Wintu language is part of the Penutian language family.
+There are three major groups that make up the Wintu-speaking people: the Wintu (Northern Wintun), Nomlaki (Central Wintun), and Patwin (Southern Wintun).
+The Wintu language is part of the Wintuan language family.

 Historically, the Wintu lived primarily on the western side of the northern part of the Sacramento Valley, from the Sacramento River to the Coast Range.
 The range of the Northern Wintu also included the southern portions of the Upper Sacramento River (south of the Salt Creek drainage), the southern portion of the McCloud River, and the upper Trinity River.
 Today, many Northern Wintu still reside on or near their traditional homelands in Trinity and Shasta counties.

 History

 The first recorded encounter between Wintu and Euro-Americans dates from the 1826 expedition of Jedediah Smith, followed by an 1827 expedition led by Peter Skene Ogden.
-Between 1830 and 1833, many Wintu died from a malaria epidemic that killed an estimated 75% of the indigenous population in the upper and central Sacramento Valley.
+Between 1830 and 1833, many Wintu died from a malaria epidemic that killed an estimated 75% of the Indigenous people in the upper and central Sacramento Valley.

-Settlers hoped to come to an agreement with the Wintu tribes over land.
-They tried to take over Wintu land and relocate them west of Clear Creek in exchange for peace, money and citizenship.
-Instead there was disagreement, slavery, and war.
-In 1846, John C. Frémont and Kit Carson accompanied by local white settlers killed several hundred Wintu in the Sacramento River massacre.
-At a "friendship feast" in 1850, settlers served poisoned food to local natives, from which 100 Nomsuu and 45 Wenemem Wintu died.
-More deaths of Wintu and destruction of their land followed in 1851 and 1852, in incidents such as the Bridge Gulch Massacre.
-The increasing population of settlers moving west, as for the California Gold Rush, put pressure on the settlers to relocate Native Americans like the Wintu.
+Euro-American settlers, seeking to acquire Wintu land, proposed relocating the Wintu west of Clear Creek in exchange for peace, money, and citizenship.
+When Wintu communities refused or resisted these terms, settlers responded with enslavement, violence, and war.
+In 1846, John C. Frémont and Kit Carson, accompanied by local white settlers, killed several hundred Wintu in the Sacramento River massacre.
+At a "friendship feast" in 1850, settlers served poisoned food to local Native people, from which 100 Nomsuu and 45 Wenemem Wintu died.
+More deaths of Wintu and destruction of their land followed in 1851 and 1852, including the Bridge Gulch Massacre.
+The increasing population of settlers moving west during the California Gold Rush intensified pressure on Indigenous nations, including the Wintu, as settlers and state forces systematically displaced and destroyed Native communities.